-The United State Department of Agriculture’s Summer Food Service Program (SFSP), also known as the Summer Meals Program, is a federally-funded, state-administered program established to ensure children continue to have access to nutritious meals when school is not in session.
+The United States Department of Agriculture's Summer Food Service Program (SFSP), also known as the Summer Meals Program, is a federally-funded, state-administered program established to ensure kids continue to have access to nutritious meals when school is not in session.

-All of the meals and snacks served through the SDSP must meet federal nutrition standards, and require servings of grains, proteins, fruits and vegetables, and milk.
+All meals and snacks served through the SFSP must meet federal nutrition standards, and require servings of grains, proteins, fruits and vegetables, and milk.

 Who administers this program?